alcor-finance/alcor-sdk/README.md

 # Alcor SDK

-TypeScript SDK for interacting with Alcor options protocol.
+TypeScript SDK for interacting with Alcor on Arbitrum.

 ## Quick Start